 “Total paralysis, easy for the first-aiders to not think to cover their eyes,” he explained.
 “Caused irreversible damage.
 They permanently lost their vision.”

-Our co-existence with the blue-ringed octopus has been largely amicable, despite its unparalleled ability to murder things without much effort.
-The Ocean Conservancy even reported that not a single death by a blue-ringed octopus has occurred since the 1960s.
+That said, our co-existence with the blue-ringed octopus has been largely amicable — despite its unparalleled ability to kill.
+The octopus has only killed three humans.
+And the Ocean Conservancy even reported that not a single death by a blue-ringed octopus has occurred since the 1960s.